No Peanutz

 Prep Time: 20 minutes Cook Time: 60 minutes

 Ingredients: 1 (15 ounce) can pumpkin puree 4 eggs-- I just leave this out and it does just fine--No eggs and no egg substitute!
 1 cup vegetable oil 2/3 cup water 2 teaspoons pure vanilla extract 2 1/2 cups sugar--I always try to add a little less sugar when it is just for our lil family to eat.
 3 1/2 cups all-purpose flour--if you are gluten-free here is your chance to add your special flour!
-2 teaspoons baking soda 1 1/2 teaspoons kosher salt 2 tablespoons pumpkin pie spice
+2 teaspoons baking soda 1 1/2 teaspoons kosher salt 2 tablespoons pumpkin pie spice1 bag of chocolate chips (I use the Kroger Organic Semi-Sweet chocolate chips which are fantasticly dairy-free and delicious!
+But, please note the package does say MAY CONTAIN MILK which for me is okay, but may not be okay if you have a serious milk allergy)

 Directions: